aliss/Docs/source/index.html.md

 # Introduction

 Welcome to the ALISS API!
-You can use our API to search for Health and Wellbeing services in Scotland.
+You can use our API to search for health and wellbeing services in Scotland.

 Both these docs and ALISS are open source.
 If you'd like to improve [this documentation](https://github.com/aliss/Docs) or [ALISS itself](https://github.com/aliss/ALISS) please add an issue or submit a pull request.

+## aliss.js

+A beta version of `aliss.js`, our javascript plugin is now [available for download](https://github.com/aliss/aliss.js/).
+The plugin makes use of the API to embed ALISS search functionality.

 # Attribution and licensing